 Human populations and other mammalian species have been able to effectively adapt to high altitude environments, despite increased UV exposure, lower temperatures, limited food, and reduced oxygen availability which can lead to hypoxia.
 One human population that has successfully adapted to living in a high-altitude population is the indigenous Tibetan population, who have thrived in a hypoxic environment at an altitude exceeding 4,000m for thousands of years1–3.
 Several genetic variants have been identified that may contribute to adaptation to high altitude in Tibetans.
 One of the most notable variants is of the Endothelial PAS Domain Protein 1 (EPAS1), which has been shown to be a target of selection in Tibetans4,5 and was likely introduced into the Tibetan gene pool from Denisovan-like individuals6.

 EPAS1 is a chief component of the hypoxia-inducible factor transcriptional system and encodes for the transcription factor HIF2α, which plays a role in responding to oxygen, is central in coordinating a response to hypoxia, and aids in the stimulation and production of red blood cells5,7.
-Variants within this gene are also associated with adaptation to hypoxia in other mammalian species, such as the yak8, plateau zokor 9, Tibetan cashmere goat10, and Tibetan wolf11.
+Variants of this gene are also associated with adaptation to hypoxia in other mammalian species, such as the yak8, plateau zokor 9, Tibetan cashmere goat10, and Tibetan wolf11.
 However, despite the important role variants in this gene have towards multiple species’ fitness under hypoxia, little is known about the relationship between the sequence variation in EPAS1 and physiological adaptation.
-I propose to better understand this relationship by identifying potential regions important for hypoxia adaptation in the Tibetan EPAS1 variant and to compare how this variant as well as ones selected for through a deep mutational scan allow for increased fitness on cells under hypoxic conditions.
+I propose to better understand this relationship by identifying potential regions important for hypoxia adaptation in the Tibetan EPAS1 variant and to compare how this variant, as well as ones selected for through a deep mutational scan, allow for increased fitness on cells under hypoxic conditions.

 Specific Aim 1: Comparison of EPAS1 sequence in high-altitude populations and low-altitude relatives to characterize sites important for hypoxia adaptation